smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

-# **DIRT BE GONE - RESIDENTIAL CLEANING AND HANDYMAN SERVICES**
+# **Dirt Be Gone - Residential cleaning and handyman services website**

-The Dirt Be Gone website was built to provide people who live in the Dublin area easy online access to a range of residential cleaning and handyman services offered by the Dirt Be Gone company.
+The Dirt Be Gone website was created and built by Stephen Mc Govern.
+The aim of the website is to provide people who live in the Dublin area with easy online access to a range of residential cleaning and handyman services offered by the Dirt Be Gone company.

-## **UX**
+# **Table of contents**

+1. User Experience (UX)
+  * 1.1 Target Audience
+2. Features
+3. Technologies/Languages Used
+4. Testing
+5. Deployment
+6. Credits
+  * 6.1 Content
+  * 6.2 Media
+  * 6.3 Code
+  * 6.4 Acknowledgements
+7. Contact
+8. Disclaimer

+## **1. User Experience (UX)**

-This website is for anyone who owns, manages, or rents a residential property in the Dublin area that needs the use of a cleaner, housekeeper or handyman.
+1.1 Target Audience - This website is aimed at anyone who:

+* Owns, manages, or rents a residential property in the Dublin area that needs the use of a cleaner, housekeeper or handyman.
-I myself have owned an Airbnb property rentals business in Dublin for the last 5 years and have always found cleaning companies offer very poor websites for their services.

-### **THE USER STORIES WOULD BE AS FOLLOWS:**
+### **User Stories:**

 I am a home owner and i have a large family, doing the ironing for my 5 children takes up a lot of my time, i would like some help doing this so i can spend more quality time with my family. **(End user goal)** I want to be able to review and enquire about using a weekly housekeeper to do the ironing for my family, and know what this will cost me at an hurly rate. **(Measurement for success would be an incoming enquiry from a customer looking to purchase this service)**